Former USA Gymnastics doctor pleads guilty to criminal sexual conduct

 Gabby Douglas speaks

-US Olympic gymnast Gabby Douglas released a statement on Tuesday apologizing for a comment she had made that was perceived as victim-shaming, and she shared her own experience with Nassar.
+US Olympic gymnast Gabby Douglas released a statement Tuesday apologizing for a comment she made that some perceived as victim-shaming, and she shared her own experience with Nassar.

 "I didn't view my comments as victim shaming because I know no matter what you wear, it NEVER gives anyone the right to harass or abuse you.
 It would be like saying that because of the leotards we wore, it was our fault that we were abused by Larry Nassar," the statement said.

-She also implied she had been abused by Nassar as well.
+She also implied she had been abused as well.

 "I didn't publicly share my experiences as well as many other things because for years we were conditioned to stay silent and honestly some things were extremely painful.
 I wholeheartedly support my teammates for coming forward with what happened to them," she added.

-In a statement, USA Gymnastics praised Douglas and her teammates willingness to speak out.
+In a statement, USA Gymnastics praised Douglas and her teammates for their willingness to speak out.

 "The conduct of which Larry Nassar is accused is appalling, and we are very sorry that any athlete has been harmed during her or his gymnastics career," the organization said.

-In light of the sex abuse scandal, USA Gymnastics adopted a series of reforms in June that it said will better prevent and respond to future cases of abuse.
-All members are now required to report suspected sexual misconduct, and adults kicked out of a club will be tracked in a database to prevent future abuse.
+In light of the sex abuse scandal, USA Gymnastics adopted a series of reforms in June that it said will help prevent and respond to future cases of abuse.
+All members are now required to report suspected sexual misconduct, and adults kicked out of a club will be tracked in a database.

 "We are committed to further developing a culture that has safe sport as a top priority throughout the organization," USA Gymnastics said.